Global Launch of the Johns Hopkins Center for Humanitarian Health–Lancet Commission Report

 Ms. Gemma Connell, UNOCHA

-Ms. Husna Sharifi, Scholar at Risk at the University of Geneva
+Ms. Husna Sharifi, Scholar at Risk at University of Geneva

-This launch event will provide an opportunity to engage directly with Commission members and explore the report’s key findings and recommendations.
-Participants will also have the chance to discuss the implications for humanitarian policy, practice, and partnerships in the years ahead.
+This launch event provided an opportunity to engage directly with Commission members and explore the report’s key findings and recommendations.
+Participants had the chance to discuss the implications for humanitarian policy, practice, and partnerships in the years ahead.

-This event is hosted by the Geneva Centre of Humanitarian Studies, Faculty of Medicine, UNIGE
+This event was hosted by the Geneva Centre of Humanitarian Studies, Faculty of Medicine, UNIGE